hplt-project/hplt-e/results/2508-datasets/README.md

 In this ablation study, we analyze over 96,000 performance scores.
 We find that tasks for lesser-resourced languages, notably Basque and Galician, are unsuitable for pretraining evaluation due to potential difficulty, evaluation data quality, and lack of monotonic performance progression during pretraining.
 We thus report our key findings on a final suite of 26 selected tasks across seven remaining languages.

-All models show a monotonic performance improvement on our selected tasks as pretraining progresses.
-Models pretrained on MADLAD-400 achieve the highest multilingual score, followed by HPLT 3.0, while HPLT 2.0 and FineWeb perform on par.
+All models show monotonic performance improvement on our selected tasks as pretraining progresses.
+Models pretrained on MADLAD-400 1.0 achieve the highest multilingual score, followed by HPLT 3.0, while HPLT 2.0 and FineWeb perform on par.
 These results are consistent with rank-based aggregation.
-Models are ranked as (1) MADLAD-400; (2) HPLT 3.0; and (3) HPLT 2.0 and FineWeb2; by average multilingual ranks, HPLT 2.0 slightly outperforms FineWeb2, whereas Borda's counts show the inverse ordering.
+The models are ranked as (1) MADLAD-400 1.0; (2) HPLT 3.0; (3) FineWeb2.1.0; and (4) HPLT 2.0; by average multilingual ranks, HPLT 3.0 slightly outperforms FineWeb2.1.0, whereas Borda counts show the inverse ordering.
 Overall, our findings indicate that refined data preparation in HPLT 3.0 has improved average dataset quality, which translates into competitive performance gains for model pretraining.